moleculerjs/site/source/docs/broker.md

 ```

 ## Internal services
 The broker contains some internal services to check the health of node or get broker statistics.
+You can disable it with the `internalServices: false` broker option in constructor.

 ### List of nodes
 This actions lists all connected nodes.